LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     ADD #4, 3   ; Adds 4 to the B field of the DAT
-    MOV 2, @2   ; Copies the DAT to the address specified in the B-field at address 2 JMP -2      ; Moves processing back -2 instructions DAT #0, #0  ; The instruction to be copied to do the 'bombing' - also stores bombing location
+    MOV 2, @2   ; Copies the DAT to the address specified in the B-field at address 2 JMP -2      ; Moves processing back -2 instructions DAT #0, #0  ; The instruction to be copied to do the 'bombing' - also stores location

 If you understand that, you know as much as me!
 So go forth and come up with a killer bot of your own - the possibilities are endless..